Phone +420 267 750 400 Mail info@eventsbohemia.cz

 PERFORMANCES AND DATES

-MAY11, TOSCA by Puccini
+FEBRUARY 8, TOSCA by Puccini

 Love, jealousy, hate, death – these are the attributes of many operas and so it is with this, the most famous, opera by Puccini.
 It is set against the background of political strife in Italy in 1800.
 Dramatically it is once more an opera, which enthrals by its dramatic suspense and scenes imbued with passionate commotion and despair.
 Puccini’s music is matched to the drama.